Best Books on Sexual Abuse that Will Help You Heal

 Childhood sexual abuse affects the way you relate to others in adulthood.
 You might have problems with intimacy and trust.
 Or you keep getting yourself into unfulfilling and abusive relationships.

-Included in the list below, you will find books for both male and female survivor of childhood sexual abuse.
-Go through the list and pick a book that you resonate the most.
+Included in the list below, you will find books for both male and female survivors of childhood sexual abuse.
+Go through the list and pick a book that you resonate with the most.

-Top 10 Best Books on Sexual Abuse Healing
+10 Best Books About Sexual Abuse (Incest and Child Abuse)

 1. The Courage to Heal by Ellen Bass & Laura Davis